 Zhoushan Zhejiang, China Travel Guide

 Zhoushan's history connects deeply with the sea.
 For centuries, it served as a fishing ground, attracting communities whose livelihoods depended on the ocean's bounty.
-This rich fishing tradition continues today, with Shenjiamen standing as one of the world's largest fishing ports.
+This rich fishing tradition continues today, with Shenjiamen standing as one of the globe's's largest fishing ports.

 The islands gained profound cultural significance with the rise of Putuoshan as one of China's Four Sacred Buddhist Mountains.
 Dedicated to Guanyin, the Goddess of Mercy, Putuoshan transformed into a major pilgrimage site, drawing devotees and scholars for over a millennium.
 This spiritual heritage imbues the entire archipelago with a sense of tranquility and reverence.